Mapping Microstructure: Manifold Construction for Accelerated Materials Exploration: The Material Manifold

 \subsection{Moving from Local to Global Manifold Relationships}

-When expanding the analysis from individual $M$-states to sets of $M$-states across the manifold, interest shifts from comparing individual $m$-instances to comparing $M$-states.
-While the underlying $M^\theta$ stochastic process is unknowable, it can be estimated as $\hat{M}^\theta$ from the information available to us - sets of $m$-instances.
-While there are many potential choices for approximating $M$-states and establishing distance metrics between distributions, such as the Earth-Mover/Wasserstein distance used by Miley et al. \cite{miley_microstructure_2025}, for simplicities sake, this work will approximate the $M$-state information as the average descriptor for a set of $m$-instances and maintain the p-Minkowski-based MDD to calculate distances between material states.
+When expanding analysis across the manifold, interest shifts from comparing individual $m$-instances to comparing $M$-states.
+While the underlying $M^\theta$ stochastic process is unknowable, it can be estimated as $\hat{M}^\theta$ from the available information -- sets of $m$-instances.
+While there are many potential choices for approximating $M$-states and establishing distance metrics between distributions, such as the Earth-Mover distance used by Miley et al. \cite{miley_microstructure_2025}, for simplicities sake, this work will approximate the $M$-state information as the average descriptor for a set of $m$-instances and maintain the p-Minkowski-based MDD to calculate distances between material states.
 Equation \ref{eq:Mhat} shows this method for estimating a descriptor of the $M$-state, $\hat{M}^\theta$:

 where $\bar{D}^{\theta}$ is the average descriptor vector calculated on a set of $m$-instances.
 Figure \ref{fig:mds_M1M2_kde} shows an example of two neighboring $M$-states including their respective distributions of $m$-instances in comparison to one another.